ballerina-platform/module-ballerina-http/docs/spec/spec.md

 }
 ```

+The `openApiDefinition` field in http:ServiceConfig annotation serves a unique purpose.
+It will be automatically
+populated at compile-time with OpenAPI definition of the particular http:Service.

 ### 4.2.
 Resource configuration
 The resource configuration responsible for shaping the resource function.
 Most of the behaviours are provided from
 the language itself such as path, HTTP verb as a part of resource function.
 Some other configs such as CORS,